huggingface/datasets/datasets/lama/README.md

 respectively.

-The dataset includes some cleanup, and addition of a masked sentence and assocaited answers for the [MASK] token.
+The dataset includes some cleanup, and addition of a masked sentence and associated answers for the [MASK] token.
 The accuracy in predicting the [MASK] token shows how well the language model knows facts and common sense information.
 The [MASK] tokens are only for the "object" slots.